Skip to main content

 Permissions

-The user (or service account) that owns the API key must have at least the Code Repository Viewer role on every project you want Corgea to read.
-To enable PR comments, status checks, and PR creation, grant Code Repository Admin (or an equivalent custom role with create/comment/status permissions).
+The user or service account that owns the API key must have at least the Org View role and Code Admin role for the Harness orgs and projects you want Corgea to access.
 See the Harness RBAC documentation for details.

 Supported Harness deployments